AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_create.md

 ## Banning a chat group

-Bans the specified chat group when messages in the group violate community guidelines.
+Bans the specified chat group.
+Groups are typically banned when too many users or messages violate community guidelines.

-Once a chat group is banned, neither the chat group members in the group can send or receive messages, nor the owner and admins can perform supervisory operations.
+Once a chat group is banned, the chat group members in the group can no longer send or receive messages, and the owner and admins cannot perform supervisory operations.

 ### HTTP request